Subaru Legacy (third generation): Transmissions

 The 4-speed automatic transmission had a feature where the transmission could be instructed to ignore 1st gear from a standing stop to assist driving on traction limited situations, such as ice and snow.
 The system was activated by moving the gearshift from the "D" position down to "2nd".
 The car would then start in 2nd gear, and not 1st.
 The transmission also splits the delivered torque 50-50 between the front and rear wheels.
 Once the car stopped, the transmission would start back in 2nd and not 1st, until the system was upshifted to 4th.

 Japanese models with automatic transmission include a "Power/Econo" button that was previously installed on the gear selector has been relocated to the transmission surround on the right side, due to a redesign of the automatic transmission gear shift handle.

 The automatic transmission also has the ability to change the shift points, and hold the gears longer when the engine is operating at a higher RPM.
 This is achieved by pressing the accelerator pedal rapidly, which causes the transmission to hold the gear until 5000 rpm before shifting to the next gear.
 No indicator light appears in the instrument cluster, unlike previous generations.
 The transmission also has engine over-rev protection by shifting the transmission to the next available gear once 6500 rpm has been achieved, even if the gear selector is in a low gear position.

 Japanese-spec vehicles with the twin-turbo had a "Sportshift" manumatic transmission, that allowed the driver to push the automatic gearshift selector to the left, and then allow the driver to shift the automatic like a manual transmission.
-In-dash satellite navigation was offered on Japan-spec vehicles on upper trim level sedans and wagons starting with Model Year 1998 and continued to offer a Momo black leather steering wheel, gearshift knob, and parking brake handle.
+In-dash satellite navigation was offered on Japan-spec vehicles on upper trim level sedans and wagons starting with the 1998 model year and continued to offer a Momo black leather steering wheel, gearshift knob, and parking brake handle.